Revast, Tework, Mediascape: Phone sex trap from the Czech Republic

 Calls not made do not have to be paid for

-If you have not made any telephone calls, you do not have to pay.
+If you did not make a call, you do not have to pay.

-The same applies if the number was dialled but you hung up immediately or only went to voicemail.
+The same applies if the number was dialled but you hung up immediately or the call went to voicemail.

 Important

-How do providers get consumers' addresses and phone numbers?
+How do the scammers get consumers' addresses and phone numbers?

-To protect yourself from data theft or fraud, you should ask the following questions when you receive an unwanted call:
+To protect yourself from identity theft or fraud, hang up immediately if you receive an unsolicited call.

-The rip-off scam is well known.
-The companies are often based in the Czech Republic and change their name.
+The scam is well known.
+The companies are often based in the Czech Republic.
+New company names are constantly being added.

-You can find conspicuous providers in our list:
+You can find the names that stand out in our list:

 • Arvex